-In the number box below, enter a decimal number somewhere between 0 and 1 (which represents 0% to 100%), and this will be the Prior Probability.
+In the number box below, enter a decimal number somewhere between 0 and 1 (which represents 0% to 100%), and this will be the prior probability—which is represented as P(H) in the equation.
 For example, 0.5 would represent a 50% initial expectation that the hypothesis is true, or 0.001 would represent a 0.1% initial expectation.

 Probability results should display in this area when the page finishes loading.

 Disclaimer: This calculator is not guaranteed to provide perfect probabilities.
+Usable results depends on proper usage and inputs.
 By using this calculator, you accept all responsibility for the results of the calculation and any actions you take based on usage of this calculator.
 We disclaim all responsibility for any consequences, direct or indirect, arising from use of this page or any features thereof.

 Copyright © 2018-2020